Code-Institute-Submissions/Quiz-Wizard/README.md

 * Primary: Manrope - After doing some research on font psychology I decided this is a good choice for the main text of this project.
 This is due to it's clean, neutral appearance.
 I want this because I don't want people to be distracted by the font when reading questions and thinking of answers
 * Logo: Bowlby One SC - A sleek, modern display font for the game logo and welcome page

+##### CSS
+* I have chosen to use the [BEM](http://getbem.com/) naming convention for my CSS classes.
+I like the way this reads and allows for descriptive naming for ease of use.

+Note on CSS: I have chosen to use vw/vh on padding and margins in a lot of cases as I believe this allows for an even more responsive experience than using solely rem.
+My decision was influenced by my own experimentation as well as researching, particularly [this](https://www.elegantthemes.com/blog/divi-resources/better-mobile-website-design-how-to-use-vw-vh-and-rem-to-create-fluid-divi-pages) article.

 ## Wireframes
 I used [Pencil](https://pencil.evolus.vn/) to design my wireframes, giving me a rough outline of how I wanted the data to be displayed on the website.
 They are avaiable to view [here](assets/wireframes)